 Parents may agree to pay an amount that is either more than or less than guideline child support.
 For good reasons, the court may also order a parent to pay something other than guideline support, based on what are called “rebuttal factors.”
 For example, if a child is attending private school, the parents may agree to an amount of support that takes into account the cost of the private schooling.
 Similarly, a court may be persuaded that it is in a child’s best interest to remain in private school for the remainder of the school year in which the divorce occurs, or beyond, and may order one parent to contribute towards the cost of private schooling.

-In addition to child support, each parent is usually required to pay a certain amount of a child’s uninsured health care expenses.
-Usually, the parents will divide such costs either equally or pro rata to their respective incomes.
+In addition to child support, if no cash medical support is awarded, each parent is usually required to pay a certain amount of a child’s uninsured health care expenses.
+Generally, the parents will divide reasonable and necessary uninsured health care costs for a child either equally or pro rata to their respective incomes.

-Typically, the parent who is paying child support must maintain insurance on his or her life so that, if that parent dies, the child’s needs can be met.
+Typically, the parent who is paying child support must maintain insurance on his or her life so that, in the event of the death of that parent, the child’s needs can be met.

-Please visit the links page of this website to access the child support calculator.Previous Page
+Visit the links page of this website to access the calculator.Previous Page